 A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
 It protects you from electrocution.
 GFCI protection is required for receptacles in bathrooms, kitchens, garages, unfinished basements, crawlspaces and at exterior receptacles.
 GFCI protected receptacles were found in the bathrooms, kitchen, garage and exterior.

-The GFCI receptacles in the garage do not trip when a ground fault is introduced.
-This is caused by an improperly wired or defective GFCI.
-Repair or replacement of these GFCI:s is recommended.
+The GFCI receptacle in the upper hallway bathroom does not reset when a ground fault is introduced.
+This is caused by a redundant GFCI.
 The installation of just one GFCI outlet for protection of each circuit is recommended.